OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 .. prompt:: bash $ auto

-    $ onehost create eu-west-1 --im ec2 --vm ec2 --net dummy
+    $ onehost create eu-west-1 --im ec2 --vm ec2

 If the Host name does not match any regions key, the ``default`` will be used.

-You can define a different EC2 section in your template for each EC2 host, so with one template you can define different AMIs depending on which host it is scheduled, just include a HOST attribute in each EC2 section:
+You can define a different PUBLIC_CLOUD section in your template for each EC2 host, so with one template you can define different AMIs depending on which host it is scheduled, just include a HOST attribute in each EC2 section:

 .. code::

-    EC2 = [ HOST="ec2",
+    PUBLIC_CLOUD = [ TYPE="EC2",
+                     HOST="ec2",
                      AMI="ami-0022c769" ]
-    EC2 = [ HOST="eu-west-1",
+    PUBLIC_CLOUD = [ TYPE="EC2",
+                     HOST="eu-west-1",
                      AMI="ami-03324cc9" ]

 You will have *ami-0022c769* launched when this VM template is sent to host *ec2* and *ami-03324cc9* whenever the VM template is sent to host *eu-west-1*.